krakenjs/nemo/README.md

   DONE!

   Next steps:
   1. Add a script to package.json.
-E.g. "nemo": "nemo -B test/functional -P pay,search,form"
+E.g. "nemo": "nemo -B test/functional"
   2. Make sure you have latest chrome/chromedriver installed (https://sites.google.com/a/chromium.org/chromedriver/getting-started)
      - The binary should be in your PATH
   3. Run nemo! "npm run nemo"